 Freezer: I don't recommend freezing this casserole, mainly because of the tomatoes' high water content.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-Potato-Tomato Casserole with Gruyère
+Potato-Tomato Bake with Gruyère

 Ingredients